The Alice Carson Tisdale Honors College

 The Alice Carson Tisdale Honors College is all about preparing visionary leaders.
 A prestigious college within Claflin University, the Honors College offers a uniquely rigorous and stimulating learning environment designed to develop and embolden the change leaders of tomorrow.

 The Honors College confers exclusive recognition upon a small group of exceptional, high-achieving students who- because of their academic excellence, demonstrated leadership, and service to the community- consistently stand out among their peers.

 Incoming freshmen must have a 3.5 unweighted grade point average, 24 ACT score or 1100 SAT score. ( Test scores required.)
 Continuing students are admitted to the Honors College on the basis of their academic performance at Claflin.
-If you meet the requirements, please click on the link below.
+If you meet the requirements and have been accepted by the admissions office, please click on the link below.

 Honors Application Packet

 The Honors College at Claflin University provides a full academic and college experience that includes high-level learning, ongoing academic advising, cultural enrichment opportunities, community services experiences, and other programs designed to enhance and develop students’ academic and leadership potential.

 Honors students benefit from a wide range of prestigious scholarships.
 The Presidential Scholarship is awarded to three to four students each year.
 The University also offers a number of full four-year Honors College scholarships, along with partial scholarships that complement the financial aid package.

 Honors students take special honors courses in their core curriculum and within their specific areas of study.
 Honors courses are accelerated and academically challenging, highlighted by active engagement, collaborative problem solving, and a greater amount of reflective thinking.